Nathlie Provosty in Group Exhibition curated by Alex Katz at Colby Museum of Art

-Life of Forms, the new solo show by Nathalie Provosty is on view in Brescia, Italy from May 20 to September 23.
+Life of Forms, the new solo exhibition by Nathlie Provosty is on view in Brescia, Italy from May 20 to September 23.

-Elements of Style, the new solo show by Jessica Craig-Martin will be on view from May 5 to June 11, 2017 at the galerie andresthalmann.
-It will be followed by another show by the artist: Social Security, from June 17 to July 16, 2017.
+Elements of Style, the new exhibition show by Jessica Craig-Martin will be on view from May 5 to June 11, 2017 at the galerie andresthalmann.
+It will be followed by another exhibition by the artist: Social Security, from June 17 to July 16, 2017.

 Dan Fox from Frieze describes Huguette Caland’s artworks as breathtaking: “sparse and sensuous drawings by Huguette Caland are brought into three-dimensional form by three costume and mannequin works the artist made during the 1970s and 80s – her economy of draughtsmanship is breathtaking”.

 The Quotidien de l’Art speaks of Huguette Caland whose work is shown at the 57th International Art Exhibition.

 Wall Street International highlights Jim Drain’s current exhibition, Utopia Muscle, which is on view at Nathalie Karg Gallery until June 11.

 Jim Drain will participate in Coney Art Walls